-- (1) Registration Surveys are to be carried out at the time of application for registration. - (2) Registration Maintenance Surveys are to be carried out at those times as prescribed in (a) to (d) below. - (a) Special Surveys are to be carried out at those intervals specified in 1.1.3-1(3), Part B of the Rules for the Survey and Construction of Steel Ships. - (b) Annual Surveys are to be carried out at those intervals specified in 1.1.3-1(1), Part B of the Rules for the Survey and Construction of Steel Ships. - (c) Occasional Surveys: at a time falling on any of i) to iii) mentioned below, independently of Special Surveys and Annual Surveys.
-To implement the survey, in lieu of the traditional ordinary surveys where a surveyor is in attendance, the Society may approve survey methods which it considers to be appropriate. - In cases where any main parts of systems have been damaged, repaired or renewed. - ii) In cases where any systems are modified or altered. - iii) In cases where considered necessary by the Society. - (d) The classed ships may be subject to Unscheduled Surveys when the confirmation of the status of systems by survey is deemed necessary in cases where the Society considers the systems to be subject to 1.4-3 of the Conditions of Service for Classification of Ships and Registration of Installations.
+- (1) Registration Surveys are to be carried out at the time of application for registration. - (2) Registration Maintenance Surveys are to be carried out at those times as prescribed in (a) to (c) below. - (a) Special Surveys are to be carried out at those intervals specified in 1.1.3-1(3), Part B of the Rules for the Survey and Construction of Steel Ships. - (b) Annual Surveys are to be carried out at those intervals specified in 1.1.3-1(1), Part B of the Rules for the Survey and Construction of Steel Ships. - (c) Occasional Surveys: at a time falling on any of i) to iii) mentioned below, independently of Special Surveys and Annual Surveys. - i) In cases where any main parts of systems have been damaged, repaired or renewed. - ii) In cases where any systems are modified or altered. - iii) In cases where considered necessary by the Society.

-2.1.3 Special Surveys and Annual Surveys Carried Out in Advance, etc.
+2.1.3 Special Surveys and Annual Surveys carried out in advance, etc.

-Surveys carried out in advance
+1 Surveys carried out in advance